How to Treat Eczema from the Inside Out

 What is Eczema?

-Eczema comes in many forms, but it is mainly recognized by its red, itchy rash, known as atopic dermatitis.
-According to conventional medicine, the cause of eczema is unknown; but functional medicine takes a different perspective.
-Functional medicine views eczema not as a “disease” in and of itself, but rather, as an external symptom of an internal problem.
+Eczema comes in many forms, however it is mainly recognized by its red, itchy rash, known as atopic dermatitis.
+According to conventional medicine, the cause of eczema is unknown; yet functional medicine takes a different perspective.
+Functional medicine views eczema not as a “disease” in and of itself.
+Rather, eczema is considered an external symptom of an internal problem.
 While conventional medicine treats only the symptoms, functional medicine practitioners work toward addressing the underlying cause of eczema – a malfunctioning immune system.

 Let’s talk about how you can do that.
 Here are the most helpful tips I give my patients who are struggling with chronic eczema.